The whole Sanskrit vocabulary

 Browse Sanskrit

-Every lemma in the audited Sanskrit corpus has its own page, with attestation counts and real cited lines drawn from the database at request time.
+Every lemma in the audited Sanskrit corpus has its own page, with an attestation count and Monier-Williams senses.
+Where the corpus attests a lemma, its entry cites the lines.

 Word studies

-Curated studies of the wing's central words — each grounded in the corpus record, with live attestation counts and cited lines.
+Curated studies of the language's central words, with attestation counts and cited lines from the corpus record.

-- buddhiḥ buddhi — intellect, discerning intelligence, the faculty of judgment and decision; the higher determinative reason that resolves, discriminates, and directs
+- buddhi buddhi — intellect, discerning intelligence, the faculty of judgment and decision; the higher determinative reason that resolves, discriminates, and directs

-- cittam citta — thought, the reflecting or attending mind; the seat of attention that settles, wanders, and is gathered in disciplined practice
+- citta citta — thought, the reflecting or attending mind; the seat of attention that settles, wanders, and is gathered in disciplined practice

-- dharme dharma — that which upholds; law, duty, right order; the norm that sustains a world, a caste, a life, and the cosmos alike
+- dharma dharma — that which upholds; law, duty, right order; the norm that sustains a world, a caste, a life, and the cosmos alike

-- karma karman — act, deed, work; rite performed; and the residue of action that binds a doer to its fruit across time
+- karman karman — act, deed, work; rite performed; and the residue of action that binds a doer to its fruit across time

-- puruṣaṃ purusa — man, person, the human being; the spirit or self within the person; the cosmic Person from whom the world is fashioned
+- puruṣa purusa — man, person, the human being; the spirit or self within the person; the cosmic Person from whom the world is fashioned

 Sanskrit corpus record built from GRETIL sources (citations and statistics; GRETIL running text is not redistributable).
 Passage text, where shown, from the Digital Corpus of Sanskrit (CC BY 4.0).
 Dictionary senses from Monier-Williams (1899, public domain), via the Cologne Digital Sanskrit Dictionaries.